Cryptography Games Explained

 To know what Cryptography games are, you need to understand the concept of cryptography itself.

-You might have once entered a website and asked to fill out a form say your email and password for updates.
+You might have once entered a website and asked to fill out a form, say your email and password for updates.
+Have you ever wondered how private information, passwords and credit/debit cards, are never stolen while being transmitted through the internet?

-The site's form uses secret codes, such as words, numbers, and symbols, programmed into the system to hide specific sensitive information.
-This technique is known as "Cryptography."
+The site’s form uses secret codes, such as words, numbers, and symbols, programmed into the system to hide specific sensitive information.
+This technique is known as Cryptography.

-Originating from the Greek word "Kryptos" which means "secret or hidden", cryptography is translated as "a secret writing" and It is traced to the art of breaking codes or solving ancient hieroglyphics.
+Originating from the Greek word “Kryptos” which means secret or hidden, cryptography is translated as a secret writing and It is traced to the art of breaking codes or solving ancient hieroglyphics.

-"Cryptography games combine education with entertainment to give an engaging and mentally stimulating experience."
+Cryptography games combine education with entertainment to give an engaging and mentally stimulating experience.

 This implies that Cryptography is the act of concealing and transmitting data and information in a form that only the intended person will receive the information with no access from a third party.

 It is like passing a message to your best friend using codes, symbols, or expressions that only you two know, hiding a huge secret in plain sight.
-Everyone sees what you wrote but no one knows what It means, except the both of you, this is called "Encryption"—hiding a message within a message.

-This format is used today to hide original messages and guard against malware or cyber-attacks using mathematics—usually arithmetic and numbers theory to conceal the message.
 It is used in numerous sections of the world today to secure sensitive data such as web browsing, sending emails, credit card or even cryptocurrency transactions.

 Cryptography plays a crucial role in blockchain technology, forming the backbone of cryptocurrency security.
-The same principles used in cryptography games—like encrypting and decrypting messages—mirror how blockchain ensures secure transactions.
+The same principles used in cryptography games, like encrypting and decrypting messages, mirror how blockchain ensures secure transactions.

 For instance, public and private keys in cryptocurrencies function as encryption tools: the public key encrypts a message or transaction, while the private key decrypts it, allowing only the intended recipient to access the data.